Memorable Manitobans: Skuli Benjaminson (1879-1970)

 Building contractor, fur farmer.

 Born in Iceland in 1879, he came to Canada with his family in 1883 and settled on a farm at Arnes.
 After his father's death, he moved with his mother and sister to Winnipeg.
 In 1905, he homesteaded at Guernsey, Saskatchewan and returned three years later to go into the construction business.
-Described as an “extremely active and reputable builder during the early year,” he built houses, schools, school, banks, and apartment blocks.
-In 1930, he switched to fur farming from which he retired in 1948.
+Described as an “extremely active and reputable builder during the early year,” his Benjaminson Construction Company built houses, schools, school, banks, and apartment blocks.
+In 1930, he switched to fur farming, turning the business over to its eldest son.
+He retired in 1948.

 He was married twice, first to Laufey Swanson (1879-1921) with whom he had four children: Edward Benjamin “Eddie” Benjaminson (1914-1973), Elvera Steinun Benjaminson (1915-1993, wife of Gissur Eliasson), Inga Anna Melba Benjaminson (1917-1990), and Fredrick Carl “Fred” Benjaminson (1918-1992).
 On 22 March 1927, he married Setselja “Setta” Ogmundson (1880-1967) at Winnipeg.